grafana/mimir/docs/sources/operators-guide/configure/about-configurations.md

     bucket_name: mimir-blocks
 ```

-Will use the same Amazon S3 object storage bucket called `mimir` and located in the `us-east` region for both ruler and alertmanager stores, while blocks storage will use the `mimir-blocks` bucket from the same region.
-See [object storage configuration reference ]({{< relref "configuring-object-storage-backend.md" >}}) for more detailed reference of this configuration.
+For a reference of this configuration, see [object storage configuration reference ]({{< relref "configuring-object-storage-backend.md" >}}).

-Common configuration is applied in the following order (each one overrides the previous):
+The precedence of the common configuration is as follows, where each configuration overrides the previous one:

 - YAML common values
 - YAML specific values